 Where is Henning Berg now?

-At the age of 35, Berg was offered a managerial post in his home country Norway, at Lyn where he stayed for three years before joining Lillestrom in 2009.
+Upon retiring from playing Berg was offered a managerial post back in his native Norway at top-tier side Lyn where he spent three years before moving to his former club Lillestrom in 2009.

 In April 2013 he was awarded £2.25 million after taking the club to court for non-payment of wages.

-Henning Berg worked in football for the remainder of 2013 as a scout for Norwich City until December when he was appointed the new head coach role at Legia Warsaw.
+Berg spent the remainder of 2013 as a scout for Norwich City until December when he was appointed as head coach role at Legia Warsaw.

-A successful first season at the club saw Berg’s Legia Warsaw team win the league title but after a very slow to the 2015-16 season Berg was sacked with his team lying second in the league but 10 points off the pace.
+A successful first season at the club saw his Legia Warsaw team win the league title but after a very slow to the 2015-16 season he was sacked with his team lying second in the league but 10 points off the pace.

-In May 2016, Henning Berg was back in football management when he was appointed as the new head coach of Hungarian side Videoton.
+In May 2016, Berg made a return to football management when he was appointed as head coach of Hungarian side Videoton.

 Henning Berg: Premier League Statistics